Ayush-k-Shukla/system-design-learning/webapp/docs/High Level Design/Uncategorized/distributed-locks.md

    4. **Advantages**

       1. No need for explicit locks
-      2. Scales well in DS
+      2. Scales well in distributed systems

    5. **Disadvantages**